Jeanne-Marie Leprince de Beaumont: Life and work

 De Beaumont also wrote several novels, such as Lettres de Madame du Montier and Memoires de Madame laBaronne de Batteville, both published in 1756.
 Then, she published Civan, roide Bungo, histoire japonnoise ou tableau de I'education d'un prince all in 1758.
 Lastly, The New Clarissa: A True History was published in 1768 and Lettres d'Emerance a Lucie in 1774.
 The New Clarissa: A True History was a novel she wrote as a reply to the original novel Clarissa: Or The History Of A Young Lady by Samuel Richardson.
 In her version, the lead female character maintained more control over her life and individual freedom.

 She published the magazine Le Nouveau Magasin français, ou Bibliothèque instructive et amusante between 1750 and 1752, and contributed articles to the British newspaper The Spectator during her years in London.
+De Beaumont has been identified as a likely inventor of the jigsaw puzzle during her time in England; her use of 'wooden maps' to teach children is referred to in letters of 1759 and 1762, predating the widely circulated idea that cartographer and mapseller John Spilsbury was the first inventor of puzzles in 1766.
 After a successful publishing career in England, she left the country in 1763 and returned to France.
 She lived first in Savoy, near the city of Annecy, then moved to Avallon near Dijon in 1774 (see her personal letter #21 dated 22 December 1774 to Thomas Tyrrell) until her death in 1780.